 9. Uses social networking to provoke jealousy and rivalries while maintaining their cover of innocence.
 They once focused all of their attention on you, but now they post ambiguous videos and statuses to make you doubt your place in their heart.
 They bait previously denounced exes with old songs and inside jokes.
 They attend to new activity and ignores yours.

 10. You find yourself playing detective.
 It’s never happened in any other relationship, but suddenly you’re scrolling back years on their Facebook page and albums.
 Same with their ex.
 You’re seeking answers to a feeling you can’t quite explain.

-11. Surrounds themselves with former lovers and potential mates.
+11. Surrounds themselves with sycophants.
 Brags that their exes still want to sleep with him/her, but assures you there is nothing to worry about.
 These people make you feel jealous and give off the perception that your partner is in high-demand.

 12. Hyperbolizes emotions while displaying none of them.
 They make passionate statements like “I’ve never felt so happy in my life” in a completely robotic voice.
 It sounds like an alien trying to explain how they imagine human emotions might feel.

 13. You are the only one who sees their true colors.
 Others will think they're the nicest person in the world, even though they are used for money, resources, and attention.
 They won’t care because he/she strategically distracts them with shallow praise (often done over social networking/texting).
 Psychopaths are able to maintain superficial friendships far longer than their relationships.

 14. Accuses you of emotions that they are intentionally provoking.
 They will call you jealous after blatantly flirting with their ex over social networking for the world to see.
 They will call you needy after intentionally ignoring you for three days straight.